 The crate should be an advantage for the health and safety of the dog, not a threat to its well-being and health.
 Another important aspect is to ensure that the crate is in the center of the household, where all the action is.
 If you crate the dog in an isolated corner of the house, it is going to feel like its being punished.

 If you want to make your crates easily portable, a foldable metal and wire dog crate is a great option.
 However, it is crucial to remember that these are neither sturdy nor advisable for heavy or large dogs.
-Folding crates work very well with smaller dogs and puppies and help a lot on carrying them around.
+Folding crates work very well with smaller dogs and puppies and help a lot with carrying them around.
 These are especially useful when you want to travel with your dog but are worried about their safety in an unknown location.

 Generally, foldable crates are very easy to set up and pull down – they require no tools.